ydb-platform/ydb/ydb/docs/en/core/public-materials/videos.md

 # Videos

-Video recordings of {{ ydb-short-name}} team speakers' presentations from conferences and webinars.
+Video recordings from conferences and webinars.
 The materials are divided by categories and tagged:

 {% include [tags_list](./_includes/tags_list.md) %}